bradleyboyuyang/Renting-System/README.md

 # A Simple Car Renting System Database Design

 This is the codebase for the final project of CSCI3170 (Database Systems) of CUHK.
 The goal is to realize a simple car renting system using Java JDBC API.
-Our project finally got the highest score in the class (98/100), with the only 2 points deducted because the popped-up messages for error handling is too simple.
+Our project got the highest score in the class (98/100), with the only 2 points deducted because the popped-up messages for error handling is too simple.

 ## **Executing Instructions**